shipyardapp/Shipyard-Documentation/docs/faqs/plans/pricing.md

 Shipyard has two paid plans, Team and Enterprise.

 The goal with our pricing is to be more advantageous for you than:
-- Running and maintaining your own servers 24/7, even though you might only end up using those servers <10% of the time.
+- Running and maintaining your own servers 24/7, even though you might only end up using those servers less than 10% of the time.
 - Employing DevOps to manage your data team's infrastructure

 For a more detailed overview, you can look at the [latest plans](https://www.shipyardapp.com/pricing).